onefoursix/streamsets-sdk-advanced-kubernetes-deployment-examples/README.md

             secretName: aws-secret-key

 ```
-Of course, it's far better to use <code>instanceProfile</code> security method rather than access keys, but if you have to use them, at least store them in Secrets rather than in the property files.
+Of course, it's far better to use the <code>instanceProfile</code> security method rather than access keys, but if you have to use keys, at least store them in Secrets rather than in the properties files.

 #### Edit the deployment manifest (optional)